Park Avenue - Safety & Connectivity

 Past Information:

-Greetings Park Avenue Neighbor,
+Dear Park Avenue Neighbors,

 The Park Avenue neighborhood is a web of residential homes and some businesses.
 Pedestrians, bus riders, and motorists travel through this neighborhood to access businesses, homes, and recreational opportunities.
 The next steps for this project are currently in review.
 For future updates, please follow this project page.